 3. This Policy applies to all coaches/volunteers, athletes, and parents/guardians of athletes participating in an Organization-sanctioned event or activity.

-The policy recognizes certain jurisdictions across Canada have legislation that govern the management of concussions within their jurisdiction.
+This policy recognizes certain jurisdictions across Canada legislation that government the management of concussions within their jurisdiction.
 Government legislation supersedes this Policy.

 Concussion Prevention